css-raku/CSS-Specification-Compiler-raku/README.md

 Description
 -----------
-This module is used to compile [CSS property definitions](https://www.w3.org/TR/css-values-3/) to Raku Grammars, Actions and Roles, and to extract meta-data.
+This module is used to compile [CSS property definitions](https://www.w3.org/TR/css-values-3/) to Raku Grammars and Actions and Roles, and to extract meta-data.

-[CSS::Module](https://raku.land/zef:dwarring/CSS::Module), or similar, can then be used to bundle the definitions for use by [CSS::Properties](https://raku.land/zef:dwarring/CSS::Properties) and other CSS related modules.
+[CSS::Module](https://raku.land/zef:dwarring/CSS::Module), or similar, can then be used to bundle the definitions for use by [CSS::Properties](https://raku.land/zef:dwarring/CSS::Properties) and other downstream CSS related modules.

 Status
 ------
-This module is experimental, internal and subject to change.
-It uses the experimental RakuAST API, the current version is known to build against Rakudo v2025.10.
+This module may be subject to change.
+It uses RakuAST API, which is classed as experimental.
+The current version is known to build against Rakudo v2025.10 and v2025.11.

+It has been used to compile property value definitions for recent CSS::Module releases.